jdefrance7/SeniorDesignProject/AST-CAN485/README.md

   Implements the following tasks for the purpose of sending IMU orientation over CAN bus via UAVCAN protocol.

     Task 0 - Setup
-      Initializes all hardware and software modules according to configuration values defined below.
+      Initializes all hardware and software modules according to configuration values defined in the header.

     Task 1 - Update IMU
       Updates the IMU processing filters for the LSM9DS1 and NXP_FXOS_FXAS.